Tree Planting Events

 The City of Beaverton joined Friends of Trees and volunteers for a Green Space Native Planting event on Saturday, January 23 at Barrows Meadows.
 This 2.5 acre site is a wetland meadow which has been overgrown with invasive species, mostly reed canary grass and blackberry.
 This is the sixth year of the restoration here.
 Planting of bare root and live stake trees and shrubs.
 See how native plants are transforming this site.

 Hall creek restoration plantings

-Second phase: Saturday, January 9th 2016
+Second phase: Saturday, January 9, 2016

-The planting of native trees and shrubs add many benefits to the Hall creek path.
+The second stage of replanting the Hall creek pedestrian path got a makeover of native plants and trees, with 40 new trees planted and numerous water quality and erosion control shrubs with the help of about 65 volunteers.
+We had a great turnout and the results were excellent.
+The planting of native trees and shrubs add many benefits to the Hall Creek path.
 These plants will help control erosion on the banks of the creek, while also helping to filter rainwater before it ever enters the stormwater system.
 These plants will also help native species of birds and other animals to thrive.
 In addition to their usefulness, the native plants will provide a great way to enjoy the beautiful scenery that is unique to the Pacific Northwest while you are commuting to work, school, or play.